Roy Mankovitz: Entrepreneurship

 Mankovitz co-founded Chardonnay Corporation, which designed and produced remote-controlled systems that automated the operation of spas and swimming pools.
-It revolutionized the industry by completely automating the operation of pool-spa combinations.

 In 1991, Mankovitz joined a start-up company, Gemstar Development Corporation as its in-house intellectual property counsel, as well as a member of its research and development team.
 During his tenure, he became a director and officer, and built Gemstar into a patent powerhouse in the field of consumer electronics.
 One of their first projects was VCR Plus, built into virtually every VCR to simplify the recording process by replacing the old one, which was too complicated.
 Along the way, he assisted in developing the on-screen television guide, widely available from most cable companies, to replace the print guide provided in newspapers.
-Now, those electronic guides make it even easier to record programs using a digital recorder.
-Mankovitz was a named inventor in several patents in this area, and was also the inventor of technology that makes radio listening an interactive experience, a feature destined to be deployed by the broadcast industry.
+Mankovitz was also the inventor of technology that makes radio listening an interactive experience, a feature destined to be deployed by the broadcast industry.

 In 1998, Mankovitz founded Patentlab, LLC, devoted to researching, designing, patenting, and licensing his intellectual property.

-Mankovitz was continuing his entrepreneurial interests in the field of consumer electronics as co-founder, director, counsel, and Chief Strategy Officer for Web Tuner Corp., a Redmond, Washington, based high-tech startup devoted to the convergence of the internet and television viewing.
-He was also directing his entrepreneurial interests into the field of health by co-founding Berrynol, Inc. to promote his patented technology in the area of topical photo-protective preparations.
+Mankovitz continued in the field of consumer electronics as co-founder, director, counsel, and Chief Strategy Officer for Web Tuner Corp., a Redmond, Washington, based high-tech startup devoted to the internet and television viewing.
+He also co-founded Berrynol, Inc. to promote his patented technology in the area of topical photo-protective preparations.

 Legal career

 From 1980 to 1991, Mankovitz was a member of several intellectual property law firms, including Reagin and King, Karon, Morrison and Savikas, and Christie Parker and Hale.
 From 2001 to 2005, Mankovitz assisted Acacia Research Corp. in refining their business model, aimed at protecting and monetizing the patent rights of companies and individuals, spawning an entire industry devoted to doing just that.

 He served as their senior vice president of intellectual property and provided licensing and litigation strategy to assist the company in acquiring and exploiting intellectual property portfolios.